 The detector is linearly coupled to a real scalar field $\phi(x)$ via the interaction Hamiltonian

 acting on the joint Hilbert space $\hilbert_\mathrm{\phi} \otimes \hilbert_\mathrm{D}$, where $\hilbert_\mathrm{\phi}$ is the Hilbert space of the field.
 Here, $\bx(\tau)$ denotes the trajectory of the detector, $\tau$ is its proper time, $\lambda$ is a small coupling parameter, and $\chi$ is a real nonnegative \textit{switching function} that allows the coupling to be time-dependent. $\chi$ is required to be smooth and vanish at early and late times on the trajectory~\cite{satz_ThenAgainHow_2007,louko_TransitionRateUnruhDeWitt_2008}.
-We assume that an observer carrying the detector is free to choose $\chi$ and therefore control where in the trajectory the detector is active.
+We assume the observer carrying the detector is free to choose $\chi$ and therefore control where in the trajectory the detector is active.

-More general detector models have been studied in various contexts, such as detectors with finite extent and detectors coupled non-linearly to the field or to its derivatives.
+More general detector models have been studied in various contexts, such as detectors with finite extent and detectors coupled nonlinearly to the field or to its derivatives.
 See Ref.~\cite{langlois_ImprintsSpacetimeTopology_2005} for a review.

 If the initial ($\tau \to -\infty$) state of the field and detector is $\ket{\Psi} \otimes \ket{0}$, then to first order in the coupling parameter $\lambda$, the probability that the final ($\tau \to \infty$) state of the detector is $\ket{E}$ is given by